Tufail Ahmad: Works

 regular columns in The New Indian Express and occasional articles in the OPEN magazine.

 He has liberal views, opposing jihadism and fundamentalism, and encourages Indian Muslims to participate in Indian polity and society.
 He warns India and Pakistan of their jihadist threats.

 He is concerned about the Liberal-Left intellectuals aligning with the Islamist forces owing to their supposed zeal in opposing the West.

 With the rise of the ISIS, Tufail has been tracking the reactions in the Muslim community and highlighting the calls for reform from within the community.

 In early 2016, Tufail Ahmad's book Jihadist Threat To India -- The Case For Islamic Reformation By An Indian Muslim was published in India.
 The book was launched by Shri Kiren Rijiju, India's federal minister for home affairs, at a ceremony held at the Vivekananda International Foundation (VIF) in New Delhi on March 31, 2016.
 At the book launch, other eminent personalities who spoke alongside Rijiju included: former Indian Army chief General N.C.
 Vij, former Research & Analysis Wing (RAW) chief Shri Vikram Sood, former Indian Army commander Lt.-Gen. Ata Hasnain, and Pakistan affairs expert Sushan Sareen.

 Speaking at the launch of his book, Ahmad accused the Indian state of handing over its responsibility of teaching Muslim children to madrassas (Islamic seminaries) which he described as counter-liberty movements; and while stressing the need for Islamic Reformation, he called for teaching mathematics, economics and physics to Muslim girls from Grade 1 through Grade 12.
-In a review of his book, American Indologist Dr. David Frawley described the author in these words: "Tufail Ahmad is a powerful and provocative voice for reform in Islamic society and in India in particular.
-He is also a key expert on national security issues in India, which is under siege by jihad."